Catalogue: Traditional Program: CAMPUS LIFE

 Grievance Policy for Written Student Complaints

 The student grievance or complaint policy insures that students have adequate lines of communication wherein to file written complaints.
-Students are encouraged to inform the proper college official any time they feel one of their student rights or privileges have been denied.
+Students are encouraged to inform the proper university official, as described in this Catalogue and the student handbook, any time they feel one of their student rights or privileges have been denied.

-Students wishing to file grievances on academic issues should submit written appeals to the Academic Appeals Committee, which may be done through the Registrar’s Office.
-Academic grievances concerning a faculty member should be directed to the faculty’s department chairperson.
+Students wishing to file grievances on academic issues, including grades, should submit written appeals to the Academic Appeals Committee, which may be done through the Registrar's Office.
+Appeals regarding course grades must be filed before the end of the next semester in which the grade was received.
+Decisions made by the Academic Appeals Committee shall be final.
+Academic grievances concerning a faculty member should be directed to the faculty's department chairperson.
 In cases where the faculty member also holds the chair of the department, grievances should be directed to the division chairperson.
 In the case of division chairpersons, grievances should be reported to the Vice Provost.
+Decisions made by the faculty member's supervisor shall be final.

 Residence halls are not open during Christmas break, May term, and summer sessions.